MafuMQ/InstaGoods/docs/MOBILE_DEVELOPMENT.md

   - Minimum SDK: API 22 (Android 5.1)
   - Target SDK: API 34 (Android 14) or latest

+#### ⚠️ Windows Users: Special Note

+If you are on Windows, you must manually set the Android SDK environment variables after installing Android Studio and the SDK.
+See the section below for details.

 ### Setting up Android Studio

 1. **Install Android Studio**